create-new-entity/bookden/README.md

 ### How to run this locally?

-1. Create env files.
-You can simply rename the "server.env.example" to "server.env" and so on.
+1. Create env files or You can simply rename the env example files in the env folder and that's it.
+For example, rename "server.env.example" to "server.env".
 The example files actually contains values that can be used.
 There is nothing in env files that needed hiding, hence I pushed them in *.env.example files 🙃.
 2. Make sure you have docker desktop in your machine.
 3. From root directory, to start the project, run this command: ```npm run start:dev```
 4. From root directory, to stop the project, run this command: ```npm run stop:dev```